Leaseweb/LswMemcacheBundle/README.md

 ### Configuration

-The bundle has the following default configuration, but you can override these parameters in your config:
+The bundle has the following default configuration (parameters) that you can override in your config:

     parameters:
         memcache_host: 127.0.0.1